canonical/kafka-k8s-operator/docs/how-to/cluster/replication.md

 The best practice is to co-locate the Kafka Connect cluster with the target Apache Kafka cluster, for example, in the same cloud region.
 ```

-For guidance on how to set up Charmed Apache Kafka, please refer to the following resources:
+For guidance on how to set up Charmed Apache Kafka K8s, please refer to the following resources:

 - The [Charmed Apache Kafka K8s Tutorial](tutorial-introduction)
-- The [How to deploy guide](how-to-deploy-deploy-anywhere) for Charmed Apache Kafka
+- The [How to deploy guide](how-to-deploy-deploy-anywhere) for Charmed Apache Kafka K8s

 ## Set up active-passive replication